IQ404/study-notes/README.md

 - In OpenGL, `0` often represents the ID for non-existent object.
 So, we often use `0` for detaching.

+- ❓ Deeply explore the asynchrony between CPU and GPU in OpenGL.

 ## What is OpenGL

 - OpenGL, in itself, is a specification (function declarations) acting as an API to control GPU.